 Let's play a game.
 I'm thinking of a number.
 You have 7 tries to guess what it is.
 Guess #1: 64 Your guess is too high.
 Guess #2: 32 Your guess is too low.
 Guess #3: 54 Your guess is too high.
 Guess #4: 51 Correct!
 You win!
 Would you like to play again (y/n)? y Let's play a game.
 I'm thinking of a number.
 You have 7 tries to guess what it is.
 Guess #1: 64 Your guess is too high.
 Guess #2: 32 Your guess is too low.
 Guess #3: 54 Your guess is too high.
 Guess #4: 51 Your guess is too high.
 Guess #5: 36 Your guess is too low.
 Guess #6: 45 Your guess is too low.
 Guess #7: 48 Your guess is too low.
 Sorry, you lose.
 The correct number was 49.
 Would you like to play again (y/n)? q Would you like to play again (y/n)? f Would you like to play again (y/n)? n Thank you for playing.

-* Use the getRandomNumber() function from lesson 5.9 -- Random number generation to pick a random number.
+* If your compiler is C++11 capable, use the Mersenne Twister algorithm from chapter 5.9 -- Random number generation to pick a random number.

 * Write a function that allows the user to play a single game of hi-lo.